Yakibomb/SMRPG-Patch-Server/(ASM) Restore Unused Beserk Ailment/readme.txt

     ASM
 ------------

 C2/BDE8 EA EA		; Removes filter for the unused ailment

 C2/BE44 EA EA		; Removes filter for the unused ailment

 C2/A135 20 34 AC	; target randomly only from pool of mortal monsters on battlefield
 						; Notes: $C2/AB96 targets random ally, $C2/AC34 targets random monster, $C2/AD25 targets random ally or monster

 C2/4607 E2 20
 	BF 43 00 7E	; Check for ailment timer
-	C9 04		; see if ally has timer of 4 (aka had just gotten applied by ailment) F0 45		; jump if not equal
+	C9 04		; see if ally has timer of 4 (aka ailment had just gotten applied) F0 45		; jump if not equal

 	BF 40 00 7E	; Check for all ailments